3D Human Pose Regression using Graph Convolutional Network: Results

 \subsection{Training Details}

-We train our model using the Adam optimizer \cite{KingmaB14} for $70$ epochs, using a batch size of $256$, a dropout rate of $0.5$, and with a starting learning rate of $0.001$.
-We use a learning rate scheduler and reduce the learning rate by a factor of $0.1$ when the validation loss saturates.
+We train our model using the Adam optimizer \cite{KingmaB14} for 50 epochs, using a batch size of $256$, a dropout rate of $0.20$.
+We start with a learning rate of $0.0001$, and decay it by 0.92 after every 10 epochs.
 The network is initialized using Xavier initialization \cite{glorot2010understanding}.
 We do not use any data augmentation.
 We minimize the mean squared error (MSE) loss between the predicted joints and the ground truth joint, $L(J^{pred}, J^{gt}) = \sum_{i=1}^{N} ||J^{pred}_i - J^{gt}_i||^2,$ where $J^{pred}$ and $J^{gt}$ are the predicted and ground truth 3D joints respectively.
 The hip joint is excluded from evaluation as it remains zero throughout.